Oofy here: Editorial: Under the influence. More like. Ha-ha. Funny eh?

 Gilpin on the other hand wrote about effects without asking how they might be constructed.
 He was of little practical help to Repton, but altogether in the same vein as Jane Austen, his admitted admirer.
 She too wrote of the sensations that arise from the contemplation of landscape.
 However much she might pretend to eschew them, she did not ask how a shrubbery was constructed or planted.
 Shrubberies to her were a particular arena, generating a sense of freedom and license, and hence appropriate to morals relaxed, or indeterminate.

 We tread here on ground as hard to navigate as the shrubbery itself.
 No one is reliable.
 Words are spoken, whether by Jane Austen or Humphry Repton, by Price or Knight, some fact may underlie the opinions that they express, but whether the opinions are really their own, rather than a joke against themselves, or simply the responses that would have suited their audience, we shall never know.
-This is Central Europe, the land of the secret listener.
+This is Central Europe, the land of sensation, where secret listeners make dangerous any overt commitment to truth.
 This is my country.’
 [Notes from the Professor, trans. the Type-Setter]